wokwi/wokwi-docs/docs/chips-api/getting-started.md

 :::

+## Introduction

+The Custom Chips API allows you to create new simulation models and extend the functionality of Wokwi.
+You can create new sensors, displays, memories, testing instruments, and even simulate your own custom hardware.

+Custom Chips are usually written in C, but you can use any language that compiles to WebAssembly (e.g. Rust, AssemblyScript, etc.).
+There is also an experimental support for writing custom chips in Verilog.

 ## Getting started

 Open the [Custom Chip Playground](https://wokwi.com/projects/327144279206003284), go to the code editor, press `F1` and select _Create a custom C chip (beta)_.